ben0724-ACE/ben0724-ace.github.io/README.md

 - Modify CSS variables to adjust theme colors
 - Adjust font sizes and spacing
 - Customize animation effects
+- **Important Note on Asset Paths**: When referencing images, fonts, or other assets in CSS, ensure you use the correct relative paths.
+For example, if your `style.css` is in `assets/css/` and your image is in `assets/img/`, the path in CSS should be `../img/your-image.jpg` (using `../` to go up one directory).

 ### Add New Features
 In the `assets/js/main.js` file: